solomon-211/healthhub-medical-finder/README.md

 - One Ubuntu server for Nginx load balancer
 - SSH access with sudo privileges
 - Basic Linux command line knowledge
+- Nginx is installed on all servers

 ### Step 1: Connect to Servers
 1. Create a repository and clone it to the container (webterm)
 2. CD into the repo directory
-3. Create README.md file and Index.html
+3. Create a README.md file and an Index.html
 4. Use SSH to connect to your web servers or hosting service

 ### Step 2: Prepare Web Directory